Ulsan: Tourist attractions

 As the only whale museum in Korea, Jangsaengpo Whale Museum collects, maintains and displays whaling-related artifacts.
 They have become more rare since 1986, when whaling was internationally prohibited in order to protect the species.
 The museum provides a variety of information related to whales and marine ecosystems; it is a space for education, research and experience.
 Whale cruises depart from Jangsaengpo port.

 Ulsan Grand Park is claimed as the best ecology park in a downtown area in Korea, boasting a vast area of 3640000 m².
-"Natural, Clean and Comfortable" are the main themes, and it is a place for urbanites to seek nature.
+"Natural, Clean and Comfortable" are the main themes.
 It sponsors a variety of events and festivals for families.
-It is a pleasant place for relaxation where you can breathe in nature during daily life.
-In particular, the Rose Festival every June presents a feast for the eyes and nose.
-Taehwagang (River) National Garden; Simnidaesup (10-ri bamboo grove), one of the 12 scenic beauties of Ulsan, was restored; now the river and the bamboo grove are connected.
-This space expresses the related ecology of the area, showing the importance of nature and environment.
-It allows visitors the chance to observe and experience wildlife in its natural environment and to relax while being one of nature.
-Ulsan has beautiful beaches (Jinha, Ilsan).
-Daewangam Park features a lush, hundred-year-old pine forest.
-Ganjeolgot Cape is noted as the first place to see the sunrise from the Korean peninsula.
+Notably, there is the Rose Festival every June.

+Taehwagang (River) National Garden; Simnidaesup (10-ri bamboo grove), one of the 12 "scenic beauties" of Ulsan, was restored and the river and the bamboo grove are now connected.
+Visitors can observe wildlife in its natural environment and relax.

+Ulsan has beaches (Jinha, Ilsan).
+Daewangam Park has a hundred-year-old pine forest.
+Ganjeolgot Cape is the first place to see the sunrise from the Korean peninsula.
 A sunrise festival is held every New Year's Day.

 Ulsan Industry Park has been leading the Pacific Rim industry in the 21st century.
 Ulsan has Hyundai Motor Company, with the world's largest single-purpose plant; Hyundai Heavy Industries, the biggest heavy industry leader in the world; Hyundai Mipo Shipbuilding, and Petrochemical Park, leaders in Korea's chemistry industry.